 Weight & Balance: A Personal Choice

 Some cooks prefer a heavier knife, believing the extra weight helps the blade glide effortlessly through food.
 Others favor a lighter knife, which can offer more precision and less fatigue during long prep sessions.
-Ultimately, the perfect balance is subjective.
+The perfect balance is subjective.
 The knife should feel natural in your hand, with the balance point typically where the blade meets the handle.
 This allows for optimal control and minimizes strain.

 Edge Retention & Sharpening: Keeping it Keen